Is PepsiCo Inc. (PEP) a Keeper?

-PepsiCo Inc. (NASDAQ:PEP) went up by 1.00% from its latest closing price compared to the recent 1-year high of $173.56.
-The company’s stock price has collected 1.88% of gains in the last five trading sessions.
+PepsiCo Inc. (NASDAQ:PEP) went down by -0.42% from its latest closing price compared to the recent 1-year high of $174.01.
+The company’s stock price has collected 0.88% of gains in the last five trading sessions.
 Press Release reported on 12/22/21 that Eat Well Group Appoints Global CPG Veteran Marc Aneed as CEO

 Is It Worth Investing in PepsiCo Inc. (NASDAQ :PEP) Right Now?